 Speaker: Leena Dallasheh, Assistant Professor of History, Humboldt State University.
 Presented by the Clarke Initiative for Law and Development in the Middle East and North Africa and Ottoman and Turkish Studies Initiative.
 All are welcome.
-Please RSVP here by March 13th.
+Please RSVP here for this Clark event by March 13th.

 6:00-7:00 p.m.
 Room 186.
 Lambda General Body Meeting & Elections.

 Contact: Samantha Rose, email@example.com.